 The Company has chosen to maintain our historical reporting excellence by adopting the GRI Standards.
-This report is prepared with' In accordance' option Comprehensive as defined by GRI Standards.
+This report has been prepared in accordance with the GRI Standards: Comprehensive option.

-For ease of navigation, see the GRI Content Index available at the end of this report on pages 198-208
+For ease of navigation, see the GRI Content Index available at the end of this report on pages 190-200

-GRI Content Index The content index is on pages 198-208.
+GRI Content Index

+The content index is on pages 190-200.